 Central New York Optometrist P.L.L.C. provides the state of the art technology and resources to help improve and strengthen your eye health and vision.
-One of the eye disease management tools we offer is optomap®.
+One of the eye disease management tools we offer is optomap® Monaco.
 This is an important component of every eye exam we do because it creates an image of your eye that’s detailed.
 With it, Dr. Ralph Lamberto gains access to a high-resolution, 200-degree image of your eye.
 This allows for proper understanding of your eye health.

 Traditionally, only a 45-degree image is available to your optometrist.
 This limits just how much information your optometrist has to understand your eye health.
 With optomap, that’s changed.
 This provides a much more thorough view.
 Often, eye problems develop so slowly or in a discrete manner that even you do not notice.
 Conditions such as macular degeneration, glaucoma, retinal tears or detachment, and other health problems can lead to long-lasting damage to your eyes.
 If you have high blood pressure or diabetes, you are at a higher risk of developing these complications.
 You need more thorough eye exams as a result.

 When we conduct an eye exam for you, our goal is to look at the structure and function of your eyes.
 The goal is to pinpoint the very earliest signs of problems or potential complications so that we can effectively prevent, diagnose, and/or treat conditions such as:

 We can do this with optomap because it provides more information for your eye doctor to use.